Skip to content

 My Closing

-All your questions about how to become a voice actor should have answers already.
+All your questions about how to become a voice actor should have answers by now.

 It’s a great job to have by all counts.